An application has been made to the Department for Education to register our new school, The Spires.

-The Spires provides a quiet but stimulating learning environment.
-Pupils also participate in Forest School, with cooking, role play and targeted intervention programmes alongside topic-based learning activities.
+The Spires will provide a quiet but stimulating learning environment.
+Pupils will also participate in Forest School, with cooking, role play and targeted intervention programmes alongside topic-based learning activities.

-We give all children an Individual Education Plan (IEP) and Individual Behaviour Plan (IBP), and both are reviewed regularly to track academic, social and emotional progress.
+All children will receive an Individual Education Plan (IEP) and Individual Behaviour Plan (IBP).
+Both are reviewed regularly to track academic, social and emotional progress.

-The school benefits from a highly experienced and skilled team, with every member trained in Therapeutic Crisis Intervention (TCI).
+The school will benefit from a highly experienced and skilled team, with every member trained in Therapeutic Crisis Intervention (TCI).

 If you would like to discuss anything additional relating to education or for a child or young person please contact Mark Barcroft;